DEFRA/ffc-jenkins-pipeline-library/vars/provision.md

 provision environment: 'dev'
 ```
-[createResources] will create the dynamic resource queues passing in the [repoName] and [pr]
+'createResources' will create the dynamic resource queues passing in the 'repoName' and 'pr'

-[deleteBuildResources] will delete all build dynamic resource queues leaving the pr queues to allow tests to be able to run.
+'deleteBuildResources' will delete all build dynamic resource queues leaving the pr queues to allow tests to be able to run.